XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/system-requirements.md

 ## System Time

-A `rippled` server relies on maintaining accurate time.
+A `rippled` server relies on maintaining the correct time.
 It is recommended that the system synchronize time using the Network Time Protocol (NTP) with daemons such as `ntpd` or `chrony`.

 ## See Also